 Did you think living in a floating home would be inexpensive?
 Think again if you are interested in living on Lake Union or Portage Bay in Seattle.
 Beautiful floating mansions here mostly go for $1 mil and up.

-There is a long history of houseboats in the Seattle area.
+There is a long history of houseboats in the Seattle area, it is one of the oldest floating home communities in the US.
 The original floating homes were mostly made of salvaged lumber materials by logging and fishery workers.
 To read more about the history of Seattle’s floating homes, click here.

 Seattle’s houseboat communities are well located within the city, with easy access to shops, businesses and public transport.
 To get a feeling for Seattle’s houseboat scene, just take a look at the 1990’s classic Sleepless in Seattle.